AnonSar/fit3143-notes/notes/09-distributed-transactions.md

 ### Process
 * One process acts as the coordinator
 * The other participating processes are subordinates (“cohorts”)
-* The coordinator writes an entry “prepare” in the log on a stable storage and sends the other processes involved (the subordinates) a message telling them to prepare
+* The coordinator writes an **entry “prepare”** in the log on a stable storage and sends the other processes involved (the subordinates) a message telling them to prepare
 * When a subordinate receives the message, it checks to see if it is ready to commit, makes a log entry, and sends back its decision
 * After collecting all the responses, if all the processes are ready to commit, the transaction is committed (otherwise, aborted)
 * The coordinator writes a log entry and sends a message to each subordinate informing it of the decision
 * The coordinator’s writing commit log actually means committing the transaction and no rolling back occurs no matter what happens afterward

 ### Properties
-* The protocol is highly resilient in the face of crashes because it uses stable storage
+* The protocol is **highly resilient** in the face of crashes because it uses stable storage
-* If the coordinator crashes after a “prepare” or a “commit” log entry, it can still continue from sending a “prepare” or “commit” message
+* If the coordinator crashes after a “prepare” or a “commit” log entry, it can still continue from sending a “prepare” or “commit” message upon restart
 * If a subordinate crashes after writing a “ready” or “commit” log entry, it can still continue from sending a “ready” or “finished” message upon restart

 ## Three Phase Commit Protocol